 While there are some things that you cannot change, such as your family history of heart disease, there are several things that doctors all agree that you CAN do to lower your risk of having a heart attack or stroke.
 These include:

 – Engage in moderate exercise on a regular basis.
 Sitting on a couch and not moving is bad for you in so many ways.
+Spending long hours in front of a computer screen without moving is not good for you.
 Your body needs to move.
-Yoga is extremely helpful in helping you with your exercise goals.
-The postures in a yoga class will build strength and flexibility, and at the same time, the deep breathing techniques (pranayama) used in a yoga class increase the flow of blood to your heart and your organs.
+Yoga is extremely helpful in helping you with your fitness goals.
+The postures in a yoga class will build strength and flexibility, stretch your muscles, and at the same time, the deep breathing techniques (pranayama) used in a yoga class increase the flow of blood to your heart and your organs.

 As someone who has a history of heart disease in my family, I take heart disease very seriously.
 My stress levels and blood pressure were very high – all red flags for being on the path to a heart attack or stroke.
-Through yoga, meditation, learning to be more in the present moment, and spending time in engaging activities such as reading and needle arts, I have been able to lower my blood pressure to normal.
+Through yoga, meditation, learning to be more in the present moment, and spending time in engaging activities such as reading and needle arts, and eating a healthy, plant-based diet, I have been able to lower my blood pressure to normal.
 You, too, can lower your risk.
-We hope to see you soon at a great yoga class, meditation, or workshop at Moonflower Yoga in Bellmore in Nassau County, Long Island, where we can help you reduce your risk of heart disease as well.
-We welcome people from all over the area including Wantagh, Merrick, East Meadow, Seaford, Massapequa and Freeport.
-Let’s lower these frightening heart-disease numbers for women!
+We hope to see you soon at a great online yoga class, meditation, or workshop at Moonflower Yoga.
+With online yoga and meditation classes offered via Zoom, there is also no longer a geographic limit to Bellmore, Wantagh, Merrick, East Meadow, Freeport, Seaford, Massapequa, or other towns in Nassau County, Long Island.
+We now have students joining us from states other than New York including Florida, Arizona, California, Pennsylvania, Massachusetts, and Vermont.
+It is great to connect with new people!
+All are welcome!